canastillo/ledger-cli/README.md

 # What's missing?
+- `!include` for importing files within files is supported (you can import your files from an index.ledger file)

-- Flags are recognized but not processed
+- Flags are recognized but not all of them are processed
 - Only the --file, -f flag is supported
 - I'm still working on the format of register command
 - Balance command isn't implemented yet